pragyamishra2006/GameZone-X/README.md

 # 🎮 GameZone-X

-GameZone-X is a modern multi-game web platform built using HTML, CSS, and JavaScript.
+GameZone-X is a modern multi-game web platform built using HTML, CSS, JavaScript and MongoDB.
 It provides a clean gaming dashboard where users can log in, explore games, track scores, and enjoy a smooth UI experience.

 ---